charleennewland/blog/maturity_model.md

   <img width="550" height="300" src="https://github.com/charleennewland/blog/assets/138404574/7e8cd1e4-af70-4679-a557-9341d8a37dc4/460/300">
 </p>

-Many organizations tend to prioritize short-term improvements, often leading to a fixation on quick fixes rather than the pursuit of enduring, sustainable changes.
-Ideally, an organization aims to strike a balance between short-term gains and long-term objectives and one effective way to achieve this is through the implementation of Operational Excellence.
-Not every organization chooses existing assessments, whether for financial or privacy reasons, as an approach to pursue operational excellence.
+In the hustle and bustle of today's world, operational excellence isn't just a choice; it's a vital necessity for those aiming for long-term success.
+Implementing an operational excellence maturity model is a key approach to achieve this.
+Some organizations turn to existing operational excellence maturity models or engage with assessment companies for guidance.
+However, not every organisation can do so, whether for financial reasons or privacy concerns.
+Existing assessments models or tools may not always perfectly align with the needs and characteristics of every organization or work stream.

-Existing tools might not fully suit each organization or work stream.
-Creating a customized model enables the organization to focus on specific critical areas or processes vital for its success.
+Creating a customized model enables an organization to focus on specific critical areas or processes vital for its success.
 This blog post will explore the process of developing a maturity model for operational excellence.

 To develop an operational excellence maturity model, it is essential to understand the fundamental ideas underpinning the model, specifically centered around the principles of [continuous improvement](https://github.com/charleennewland/blog/blob/main/operational_excellence_pt1.md) and [operational excellence](https://github.com/charleennewland/blog/blob/main/operational_excellence_pt2.md).
 In my two previous posts, I delved into these definitions, so with that foundational knowledge in place, let's now direct our attention to the operational excellence maturity model.